 RG-070.
 Color Requirements

-- From the base of the ear to the outside corner of the eye, continuing to the corner of the mouth; or
+- Be located in the qualifying area (see diagram—basically above the center of the knees or hocks, or behind an imaginary line from the base of the ear to the outside corner of the eye to the corner of the mouth and under the chin)

-d.
-Inner sheath not visible without physical manipulation of the area.
+- Inner sheath not visible without physical manipulation of the area

 Some solid horses might qualify for the Regular Registry based on DNA — see the rulebook for details (RG-070.E. and RG-070.F.).